-A construction schedule for the project is anticipated to begin in December 2020 and projected out over a three-year time frame based on CalEEMod defaults.
+Construction for the project is anticipated to begin in December 2020 and projected out over a three-year time frame based on CalEEMod defaults.
 A demolition phase of the project would involve hazardous material abatement and the removal and hauling of existing material off-site.
 A building modernization phase would include utility upgrades and interior and exterior renovations with the hauling of building materials to the project site.
 Following demolition and building modernization, an architectural coating phase would occur.
 Construction equipment and vendor trips were based on CalEEMod defaults, while worker trips and hauling trips were estimated based on project-specific information.
 Table 4.6-5 shows the assumed construction activities, their duration, and equipment mix.

-Activity Duration (Days) Equipment Demolition 68 1 concrete/industrial saw; 1 rubber-tired dozers; 2 tractors/loaders/backhoes Building Modernization 682 1 crane; 2 forklifts; 2 tractors/loaders/backhoes Architectural Coating 34 1 air compressor a.
-Based on CalEEMod defaults projected over three years.
+Activity Duration (Days) Equipment Demolition 68 1 concrete/industrial saw; 1 rubber-tired dozers; 3 tractors/loaders/backhoes Building Modernization 682 1 crane; 1 forklift; 1 generator set; 1 tractors/loaders/backhoes; 1 welder Architectural Coating 34 1 air compressor

-Table 4.6-5 Construction Activities, Phasing, and Equipment ------------- ---
+Table 4.6-5 Construction Activities, Phasing, and Equipment